24sr-me/AzBCDR_Lab/README.md

 ## Test Failover
 In the Azure Portal browse to a **demo VM > Operations > Disaster Recovery**.
 Along the top menu bar select **Test Failover**.
 Use teh default settings for test.
 Monitor the from portal.
 Once failover is complete connect to the relevant pubic IP address of the failed over server from a web browser on port 80.
-Server nam should be dispalyed with the recovery region.
+Server nam should be displayed with the recovery region.
 In Azure portal select Clean Up Failover

 ## Live Failover